vkullanakoppal/Vasavi-Portfolio/projects/fake-news-detection/README.md

 # Machine Learning-Based Fake News Detection

-The proposed project will detect online news stories as fake or real depending on natural language processing and machine learning methods
+The project will detect online news stories as fake or real depending on natural language processing and machine learning methods.
+Misinformation and fake news compromise public health, influence elections, and undermine Public trust.
+This project intends to address the problem by creating a model capable of automatically detecting and tagging fake news articles, thus supporting fact-checkers, social platforms, and media agencies in detecting false content.

 ## Installation